yucigou/oxgarage-docker/README.md

 # docker run -p 8080:8080 -p 8000:8000 --rm --name oxgarage oxgarage:latest
 ```

-This will run the image and propagate the container port 8080 to your local port 8080.
+This will run the image and propagate the container port 8080 to your local port 8080, and also expose port 8000 for remote debugging.